VALAWAI/docs/docs/components/C0/email_sensor.md

 After you have the **valawai/c0_email_sensor:Z.Y.Z** docker image you can deploy directly using Docker, but you must define at least the environment variables to connect the message queue where the [Master of valawai (MOV)](/tutorials/mov) is deployed and the parameters to the server where will be received the e-mails to read.
-An easier way to do it is by using the provided [docker-compose](https://github.com/VALAWAI/C0_email_sensor/blob/main/docker-compose.yml) on the [repository](https://github.com/VALAWAI/C0_email_sensor) of this component.
+An easier way to do it is by using the provided [docker compose](https://github.com/VALAWAI/C0_email_sensor/blob/main/docker-compose.yml) on the [repository](https://github.com/VALAWAI/C0_email_sensor) of this component.
 On it are defined the profiles **mov** and **mail**.
 The first one is to launch the [Master Of Valawai (MOV)](https://github.com/VALAWAI/MOV) and the second one is to start